SDraw/driver_leap/README.md

         FlatHandPalmTowards,     // flat hand, palm points towards self (relative to alignment of Leap!)
         ThumbUp,                 // thumb points up, remaining fingers form a fist ThumbInward,             // thumb points towards the left for the right hand and vice versa

-## Supported gestures

-There are other gestures detected currently, but not mapped to buttons.
-If you want to try these out, click on the application "gesture_checker.exe" in the directory C:\Program Files (x86)\SteamVR Leap Motion driver\leap\bin\Win32

-Then I also recommend that you simultaneously bring up your Leap Motion's settings and from there start the diagnostic visualizer (the windowed version, not the VR one).
-Press "v" once to switch it to headmount optimized mode.

-Now pull both windows side by side and bring a hand into view.
-The command prompt running the gesture_checker program should output a series of numbers next to the names of the gestures.
-A "1.0" means confidential detection, a "0.0" means no detection.

-You can practise some gestures this way and also cross-check your pose in the Leap Motion diagnostic visualizer against the detection confidence.

 ### Games/Experiences that work mostly